-When are sewage disposal systems used?
+When are onsite sewage systems used?

 How does a septic tank or treatment plant work?